 As the major defence partner, Australia has provided long-term security assistance to Tonga.
 The Tonga Defence Services (TDS) has a navy which includes three patrol boats provided by Australia and supported by Australia's Pacific Patrol Boat Program.
 Australia also participates in the TPDP, a joint undertaking between Tonga, Australia and New Zealand, which aims to build police capacity.

 Regular high-level visits enhance the bilateral relationship.
-The Governor-General, HE Ms Quentin Bryce AC CVO, visited Tonga in March 2012 to attend the funeral of the late King George Tupou V. She had previously visited in July 2011 for the King’s birthday celebrations.
+The former Governor-General, Quentin Bryce AC CVO, visited Tonga in March 2012 to attend the funeral of the late King George Tupou V. She had previously visited in July 2011 for the King’s birthday celebrations.
 The Former Parliamentary Secretary for Pacific Island Affairs Richard Marles visited Tonga a number of times, most recently in December 2012.

 Australia is an important focus for Tongans seeking education, travel and business opportunities.
 The largest communities of Tongans in Australia are in Victoria and NSW, with smaller groups in the ACT and Queensland.
 Approximately 25 000 Australians identify themselves as of Tongan ancestry.
 Tongans have achieved notable success in sport, with Tongan athletes contributing to the Australian Rugby Union and Rugby League teams and the Australian Football League.